top of page

 What is Neurodiversity?

-It really does a number on you though, doesn’t it?
+Trying to adjust to a neurotypical world can greatly impact you.
 Fighting against every instinct, need, want and habit you have.
 All day, every day.
 Just to navigate and fit into a world that doesn’t fit you?
 All whilst tolerating so much agitation, stress and panic, because your fight/flight system is being triggered by everything, everywhere, to fire all over the place.
-Yeah.
-And then there’s the coming home, and peeling that tight, heavy mask off your face and body, taking hours to decompress and restore your calm.
+Even after peeling that tight, heavy mask off your face and body, taking hours to decompress and restore your calm.
 Only to do it all again tomorrow.

 There’s not much else in the world more draining and more challenging than having to force your own nervous system to fit a world it doesn’t naturally fit, every single day.
 It’s really unfair that it even needs to be done and doing it can be very traumatic with lots of side effects.

 This is how life really is, if not for you personally, for many other people and most likely, at least one person you really love.
-A lot of people are living life like this, and don’t even know they are neurodiverse.
+A lot of people are living life like this, and don’t even know they are neurodivergent.